 - a.
 Creation of a Universe including use of music, costumes (and scenery if present) - b.
-Originality and Creativity of the performance as a whole as well as its ability to be interpreted by observers. - c.
+Originality and Creativity of the performance as a whole as well as its ability to be interpreted by observers - c.
 Theatricality of Performance including consistency of performance and projection of emotion - d.
 Presence, Intensity and Impact: Establishment of a presence by the skaters individually as well as the intensity and impact of the performance as a whole.
-This includes projection and connection with the audience. - e.
-Theatricality of the performance.
+This includes projection and connection with the audience.